Sun, sand, sea – and a good dose of luxury.

 Location

-But you can take the free Pueblo Bonito Sunset Beach shuttle to Medano Beach, in front of the Blanco and Rose resorts, and use their beach facilities.
-(See below for info on the resort shuttle.)
+The good news?
+You can hop on the free Pueblo Bonito Sunset Beach shuttle to Medano Beach, in front of the Blanco and Rose resorts, and enjoy their beach facilities.
+(See below for details on the resort shuttle.)

 Pueblo Bonito Sunset Beach Golf & Spa Resort: Check rates and availability